JensBender/loan-default-prediction/README.md

 **FastAPI Backend**
 - API: The loan default prediction pipeline is served via a RESTful API that handles single and batch requests.
-- Data validation: Input data is validated using Pydantic models to ensure it matches the required schema.
+- Data validation: Input data is validated using Pydantic models with required and optional fields, type constraints, enums for categorical fields, value range constraints for numerical fields, and custom validation logic.
 - Prediction endpoint: The `/predict` endpoint accepts loan application data in JSON format, processes it through the scikit-learn pipeline, and returns the prediction ("default" or "no default") and probability scores.

 **Gradio Frontend**